-Using their plans of study created with their Academic Advisor, students in the MPH program self-register via the Student Self Service Center.
-Students with difficulty registering should contact the MPH Program Academic Assistant.
+Using their plans of study created with their Academic Advisor, students in the MPH program self-register via one.ufl.edu.
+Students with difficulty registering should contact AskMPH@phhp.ufl.edu.
 Starting on the first day of each semester, students will use the UF eLearning System Canvas to access their courses.
 (Note: courses do not open until the first day of each semester.)